casper-network/docs-archive/technical-framework/node/communications.md

 * maintains partially connected DAG of `BlockSummary` records that it has seen
 * tries to connect the new bits to the existing ones by downloading them from the senders
-* tracks which nodes notified it about each Block so to know alternative sources to download from
+* tracks which nodes notified it about each Block, to know alternative sources to download from
 * tracks which Blocks it promised to relay to other nodes
 * downloads and verifies full Blocks
 * notifies peers about validated Blocks if it promised to do so